zhengqigao/PRML-Solution-Manual/README.md

 I have got back to update the solution manual.

+**Mar 5,2019**

+Hooray!
+Currently, I have finished chapter 10 and already upload it online.

 ### Acknowledgments

 1. Special thanks to [Dr.Spyridon Chavlis, from IMBB, FORTH](http://www.dendrites.gr) (E-mail: chavlis.spiros@gmail.com).
 He provides an analytical soultion on Prob 1.34, i.e., back substituting *p*(**x**) into the constraints to prove that it is a Gaussain.